ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 .. [#foot55]
    Even if the dataset does not contain an explicit variable with household size, this information can be easily extracted from the data and should be taken into account.
-Section 7.6 shows how to create a variable “household size” based on the household IDs.
+The Section `Household structure <sdcMicro.html#Household structure>`__ shows how to create a variable “household size” based on the household IDs.

 .. [#foot56]